 REMINDER: Our campus employees should use the NC State Extension versions as their default templates.

 What if I Don’t Have a Constant Contact Account?

 If you do not have a Constant Contact license, contact the Extension Information Technology (EIT) Help Desk to request one at email@example.com.
 We strongly encourage our campus programs to take advantage of this valuable resource.

 Be mindful of how frequently you send emails to your audiences.
 Excessive contact will cause fatigue, leading recipients to ignore your messages.
 Here are some best practices for launching an email campaign.

 Use the university’s set of on-brand icons to add visual interest and illustrate important facts and figures within your web and print content.
 If using other icons, make sure they are clean and simple with a singular focus and color.

 Icons can be changed to any color in NC State’s color palette.
 Either place a white icon on a field of color, or convert an icon’s color for use on a white background.
 Only use one color per icon.
 Icons should not be altered or combined.

 For print projects, use the EPS/PDF files (called “vector” files) to ensure that icons print clearly at any size.
 PNG/JPG files should only be used on the web or in Microsoft Office programs like PowerPoint.
-The Print and Web files are available as .zip folders.
+Note that EPS files can be used in PowerPoint as well.
+Print and Web files are available as .zip folders.